Before the day

 Two of six

-Hold the gap between current reality and the result you care about, long enough for the gap to guide action.
+Hold the gap between current reality and desired future, long enough for the gap to guide action.

 Look for